Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: The Peaks-Over-Threshold approach

-To accurately control the asymptotic behaviour of generic estimation procedures, we consider finally the following so-called second-order condition \citep[e.g.][Ch.
-2, Appendix B]{dehaan+f06}. \begin{cond} There is a rate (or second-order auxiliary) function $A$, i.e. a positive or negative function satisfying $A(t)\to 0$ as $t\to\infty$, such that: \begin{inparaenum} \item $A$ is regularly varying with index $\rho\leq 0$ (second order parameter) and
+To control the asymptotic behavior of generic estimation procedures, we consider the following so-called second-order condition (e.g., Ch.
+2 and Appendix B in \cite{dehaan+f06}). \begin{cond} There is a rate (or second-order auxiliary) function $A$, i.e. a positive or negative function satisfying $A(t)\to 0$ as $t\to\infty$, such that: \begin{inparaenum} \item $A$ is regularly varying with index $\rho\leq 0$ (second order parameter) and